Seatbelts and Car Accident Lawsuits

 Injured in a “No Seatbelt” Accident?

 If you suffered serious injuries in a car crash that was someone else’s fault, you still deserve fair compensation.
 The insurance company should not try to limit your financial recovery just because you were not buckled up.
 The simple fact is that if a negligent driver had not caused the accident, you would not have suffered any injuries, regardless of seatbelt use.
-If you have been seriously injured in a car accident and failed to wear a seatbelt, you need a North Carolina auto accident lawyer who can stand up to the insurance companies and protect your right to full compensation.
+If you have been seriously injured in a car accident and failed to wear a seatbelt, you need a auto accident lawyer who can stand up to the insurance companies and protect your right to full compensation.

-Remember, under North Carolina law, failing to wear a seatbelt cannot affect your ability to seek full compensation for your injuries or pain and suffering if you were not at fault for causing the accident.
+Remember, under NC law, failing to wear a seatbelt cannot affect your ability to seek full compensation for your injuries or pain and suffering if you were not at fault for causing the accident.
 This is true even if you receive a ticket for not wearing a seatbelt.
-Although the insurance company may try to use your lack of wearing a seatbelt to deny the claim or minimize the amount of compensation you deserve, the experienced North Carolina personal injury attorneys at Riddle & Brantley know how to stand up to the insurance companies to fight for your right to financial compensation.
+Although the insurance company may try to use your lack of wearing a seatbelt to deny the claim or minimize the amount of compensation you deserve, the experienced personal injury attorneys at Riddle & Brantley know how to stand up to the insurance companies to fight for your right to financial compensation.

 At Riddle & Brantley, our personal injury attorneys have more than 220 years of combined legal experience.
 We believe Justice Counts, and we have the dedication and commitment to fight for justice on behalf of car accident victims.
 Justice demands full compensation for the victim of another driver’s negligence – even if the victim was not wearing a seatbelt.